Targets of 35 TWh of renewable energy by 2035 and 45 TWh by 2050, plus 6 TWh of renewable winter electricity, of which 2 TWh hydropower

 Challenges

-Import limits exceeded
+Import target exceeded

 High Import Dependency post 2045